pcraster/pcraster/documentation/pcraster_manual/sphinx/secimport.rst

 In both cases the --lddfill option will be activated.
 Since pcrcalc scans the first line itself, these feature is also enabled on NON-UNIX OS's (MSDOS).

--F is only neccessary and can only be used if one wants to specify global options.
+-F is only necessary and can only be used if one wants to specify global options.
 If the goal is to only describe pcrcalc as the interpreter of the script then use -f.
 This is due to a limitation in the syntax of an alternative interpreter, only one option can be specified.
 For example, example2.mod:

 .. parsed-literal::